Complex Stoichiometry in Pyrosim

 • On the Model menu, click Edit Species.

 • By default, PyroSim includes the species needed for a "simple chemistry" reaction.
 We will redefine air and the products species and will not use \(CO\), so delete the default AIR, PRODUCTS, and CARBON MONOXIDE species.
+We will not use HYDROGEN CYANIDE, so delete it.

 • The remaining species are CARBON DIOXIDE, NITROGEN, OXYGEN, SOOT, and WATER VAPOR.